zharmad/SpinRelax/README.md

 the entire tumbling molecule(s) remains unbroken by PBC boundary conditions.
 The solute trajectory can then be read by our [PLUMED2 fork](https://github.com/zharmad/plumed2) that computes quaternion orientations.
-While the solute pre-processing can be done entirely within PLUMED2, it will not spot mistakes when, say, a dimer is suddenly split by the PBC into two components.
+While the solute pre-processing can be done entirely within PLUMED2 using **WHOLEMOLECULES**, the software will not account for edge-cases where, e.g., a dimer is suddenly split by the PBC into two components.
 Thus, far safer for you to verify independently that the trajectory is properly processed.

 Alternatively, the quaternion trajectory can be computed by other software